ossec/ossec.github.io/README.md

 # ossec.github.io

 These are the files for the official OSSEC Project website.
-They are built automatically from the ossec/ossec-docs repo by Travis when pull requests are made to the that repo after the website source files are updated.
+They are built automatically from the ossec/ossec-docs repo by Travis when pull requests are made for that repo after the website source files are updated.

 ## Requirements